gs-niteesh/gs-niteesh.github.io/finalreport/index.md

 ## Acknowledgment

-I thank my mentors and all the members of THE RTEMS community for being really supportive, it was an excellent learning experience and a lot of fun.
+I thank my mentors and all the members of the RTEMS community for being really supportive, it was an excellent learning experience and a lot of fun.